Frequently Asked Questions (FAQs)

 Many of your questions will be answered by looking through our frequently asked questions list below.
 If you find that your question is not answered, by all means, send us an email!

 Can I walk?

 Absolutely!
 We encourage all women to participate.
-All we ask is that walkers start in the back to allow the faster runners to get through.
+All we ask is that walkers start in the back to allow the runners to get through.
 The cutoff for official timing is 1 pm.
-The post-race celebrations will conclude at 2pm.
+The post-race event will complete at 2pm

 Are there any age restrictions?

 We’ve spoken to many coaches about age-appropriate distances.
 In general, we ask that girls are at least 10 years old to participate in the 5K run and 12 years old to participate in the 10k or half marathon.

 Can someone pick up my race packet for me?